starfi5h/AlchemyFactoryCalculator/README.md

 - Toggle **Set by Machine Count** to reverse the calculation — enter a number of machines and the rate is computed for you.

 **Multi-target mode** (enable via the **MULTI** toggle):
-- Add as many target rows as needed; each is independent.
+- Add as many target rows as needed; each is independent, and rows can be reordered by dragging the handle.
 - Use **💾 Save List / 📂 Load List** to persist multi-target sets in the browser.
 - Enable **Self-Fuel** or **Self-Fert** to automatically deduct factory consumption from the net output of the fuel/fertilizer item itself.
 The engine iterates to a stable equilibrium.
+- **⚡ Fuel/Fert 1-Machine Quick Set** instantly fills the list with two rows (the selected fuel and fertilizer items), each set to a single fully-loaded machine's rate.

 ### Upgrades